TNO/knowledge-mapper/README.md

 Configuration goes into a file `/usr/src/app/conf/config.json` in that image.
 You can mount a Docker volume at `/usr/src/app/conf`, and put your own `config.json` there, or overwrite `/usr/src/app/conf/config.json` in your own image.

+## Authorization

+In order for another knowledge base to request a knowledge interaction, authorization needs to be set as shown in the configuration file below.

 ## Configuration

 ### SQL